-NRBNREF is the 16-bit, internal NetEx/IP identifier that distinguishes this connection from all others maintained by this copy of NetEx/IP.
-When initial connect or offer requests are made at the Driver level, this field must be filled in by the caller.
-If issued at the Session level, this value is assigned by NetEx/IP when a connection is established.
+NRBNREF is an internal NetEx/IP identifier that distinguishes this connection from all others maintained by this copy of NetEx/IP.
+This value is assigned by NetEx/IP when a connection is established.

 NRBBUFA

 NRBBUFA contains the start of the data buffer to be used for either input or output requests.
 The user must supply a valid buffer address before each input or output request.
 For a write request, the contents of this buffer must be left unchanged until the associated NetEx/IP write type request has completed.
 If a read request is issued, then the contents of the buffer should be examined when the read request completes successfully.